seanfisk/personal-chef-repo/UNAUTOMATED.md

 * Qt 5

 This is installed using an application installer (an app bundle in the DMG which installs Qt), and is therefore hard to automate.

+* Adobe Flash Player

+It has an app bundle inside the DMG, making it hard to automate.